-The following is KGTF TV-12's management strategy for addressing its financial and public awareness needs in FY2005.
+The following is an update of KGTF TV-12's management strategy for addressing its financial and public awareness needs in FY2005.

-Strategy I: Position KGTF-TV-12 as the SOURCE FOR POSITIVE, PUBLIC INFORMATION AND EDUCATION about government services and community activities through our locally produced PUBLIC AFFAIRS PROGRAM AND local TV Specials by working closely with Government of Guam Agencies and the Governor's communications office and the local community.
-1) KGTF will increase the amount of local programming this produces, i.e., Public Affairs (weekly In-depth News and Entertainment Magazine), as well as Local TV Specials about specific government and/or community services.
-(Other programs we currently produce include Man, Land and Sea, the Academic Challenge Bowl and Buhay Pinoy.)
-We will seek corporate sponsorship to finance these quality programs.
-2) Additional New TV Show Ideas.
-Talks have begun with DOE Superintendent Juan Flores, GIAA General Manager Jess Torres, and Guam Police Department about their expressed interest in creating TV shows focusing on their respective agencies to be produced by and aired on Channel 12.
-3) Revive KGTF TV-12's video production services for educational and informational videos by reestablishing its relationships with all the agencies they have done work with in the past.
-Agencies like Department of Public Health, Department of Education, Department of Public Works, CAHA, Guam Police Department, Department of Vocational Rehabilitation, Department of Parks and Recreation, GEPA, Guam Energy Office, Department of Agriculture, Superior Court of Guam, Guam Airport Authority, University of Guam, and Civil Defense/Homeland Security, among others.
+Strategy 1: Position KGTF-TV-12 as the SOURCE FOR POSITIVE, PUBLIC INFORMATION AND EDUCATION about government services and community activities through our locally produced PUBLIC AFFAIRS PROGRAM AND local TV Specials by working closely with Government of Guam Agencies and the Governor's communications office and the local community.

+Status: 1) KGTF launched a monthly public affairs program entitled "ViewPoint" that address in-depth news and entertainment, as well as Local TV Specials about specific government and/or community services.
+2) KGTF continues to produce the "Academic Challenge Bowl" in partnership with the Gifted and Talented Educational Program (GATE) with the Guam Public School System, as well as the "Buhay Pinoy" Filipino program.
+3) KGTF will be launching in March 2006, the "Hafa Adai Guam USA" cultural program featuring Chamorro Artist Johnny Sablan as its host.
+3) KGTF TV-12 has begun to revive its video production services for educational and informational videos by re-establishing its relationships with all the agencies they have done work with in the past, agencies like Department of Public Health, Guam Public School System, Department of Public Works, Guam Council Arts and Humanity , Guam Police Department, Department of Vocational Rehabilitation, Department of Parks and Recreation, Guam Environmental Protection Agency, Guam Energy Office, Department of Agriculture, Superior Court of Guam, Guam Airport Authority, University of Guam, and Civil Defense/Homeland Security, among others.

-Strategy II: Magnify our presence in the Guam Community as the source for SMART, INTELLECTUAL TELEVISION with and through strategic relationships built with DOE, GCC, UOG and the Public Library, as well as nationwide with PBS.
-1) To include direct participation in curriculum enhancement with quality, educational TV programming by working with teachers, professors, and administrators to push what PBS has to offer the educational system, not only with children but also for continuous "Life-Long Learning".
-2) Write for federal grants where KGTF and local producers can highlight the Guam and Pacific Region story in all aspects of life from socio-economic and cultural aspects, to spiritual and political development.
-3) Push to get Guam documentaries aired nationally on all PBS stations to further educate the nation of Guam's unique place in the American family.
+Strategy II: Magnify our presence in the Guam community as the source for SMART, INTELLECTUAL TELEVISION with and through strategic relationships built with GPSS, Guam Community College, UOG and the Guam Public Library, as well as nationwide with PBS.

+Status: 1) KGTF continues its direct participation in curriculum enhancement with quality, educational TV programming by working with teachers, professors, and administrators to push what PBS has to offer the educational system, not only with children but also for continuous "Life-Long Learning".
+One example is the "Young Writers and Illustrators Contest" that we hold in conjunction with the "Reading Rainbows" national TV program.
+Through outlets like the GPSS, private schools and the Guam Public Library, over 400 children from the first to the third grade participate in this program every year.
+Another example would be the live televised town hall meeting KGTF held at the UOG Lecture Hall on the "Secret Guam Study" in conjunction with our public affairs program "ViewPoint", as well as continued collaboration with GCC for student internships in communications and video production.
+2) In addition, KGTF has written for federal grants teaming up with the Guam Public Library and were successful in obtaining a \$25,000 grant from the Citibank foundation to develop a computer center at the Hagatna Library for public use and KGTF community outreach.
+3) Also in 2005, KGTF teamed up with the Pacific Islanders in Communications (PIC) organization and hosted a "Producers Academy" where KGTF staff and local producers were trained to highlight the Guam and Pacific Region story in all aspects of life from socio-economic and cultural aspects, to spiritual and political development.
+In developing our producing skills, KGTF can then push to get Guam documentaries aired nationally through PIC on all PBS stations to further educate the nation of Guam's unique place in the American family.